liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 3. Build the next Marmousi2 NPU baseline around full-length synthetic-true observations because the 300-sample reduced window is not representative of notebook-like inversion settings.
+4. Use `tests/full_cases/` as the gate for forward-plus-inversion real-case validation before larger optimization changes.
-4. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+5. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-5. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+6. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-6. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+7. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.